CCovington97/Tic-Tac-Toe/ReadMePart2JS.md

 Objective
     In this lab, you will finish your Tic Tac Toe game!
 Let's add interactivity and make it work :)

-    Note: You should have already have the game board for Tic Tac Toe from the previous lab.
+    Note: You should already have the game board for Tic Tac Toe from the previous lab.

 Requirements
     In order for the game to work, you need to write JavaScript that will interact with your HTML elements.
 The requirements for the game are: